Inherited Traits – Passing Traits From Parents to Children

 9. Heart problems

-Babies can inherit a gene from their fathers who can increase the risk of coronary heart disease.
+Babies can inherit a gene from their fathers that can increase the risk of coronary heart disease.
 This is due to the unique genetic makeup of a father who has that gene.

 10. Infertility

-Studies show that men who have low sperm count and have gotten in-vitro fertilisation can pass their infertility trait to their sons.
-Recent research has stated that infertility is among genetic traits inherited from father.
+Studies show that men who have low sperm count and have undergone in-vitro fertilisation can pass their infertility trait to their sons.
+Recent research has stated that infertility is among the genetic traits inherited from the father.

 Infertility